-The Preble Street Resource Center is the hub of services for hundreds of homeless people in Portland—meeting urgent needs at an on-site clothing closet, soup kitchen, and food pantry; coordinating hours with the City of Portland Men’s Shelter, a block away on Oxford Street; and providing direct access to casework services.
+The Preble Street Resource Center is the hub of services for hundreds of homeless people in Portland—meeting urgent needs at the drop-in soup kitchen, and food pantry; providing casework services; and coordinating and collaborating with other community organizations to provide safety, services, and support to help people address problems that compromise their well-being.

-Casework staff includes social workers, employment caseworkers and multicultural caseworkers who are available when the Resource Center is open.
-In addition to working directly with clients, they provide referrals and access to other area providers for services such as health care, education, mental health and substance abuse counseling, and legal assistance; coordinate services; and mediate between individuals and service providers.
+Casework staff includes social workers and multicultural caseworkers who work directly with clients and ensure access to services such as health care, mental health care, treatment for substance use disorders, education, employment, and legal assistance.
 Key services include:

 - Assisting clients with emergency needs such as temporary shelter or food

 - Individual assessment and service planning to develop goals and linkage to resources

 - Review of financial issues and assistance with applications for entitlements such as food stamps, MaineCare, SSI, or housing programs such as Section 8, Shelter+Care, or BRAP

 - Ongoing support for housing location and job readiness

 - Advocacy for clients at both individual and systems levels.

 Using a holistic approach that provides social services while meeting concrete needs for food, clothing and shelter, Caseworkers build on the positive resources and abilities of clients to facilitate independence and self-sufficiency, giving people a hand up and not just a hand out.